chengpei-wu/chengpei-wu.github.io/_posts/2025-08-22-Diffusion.md

 excerpt: This post provides an introduction to Diffusion Models.
 ---

-# Diffusion Models
+## 1. Diffusion Models

 Diffusion models are a class of generative models that learn to generate data by reversing a diffusion process.
-The key idea is to model the gradual transformation of data into noise and then learn to reverse this process to generate new samples.
+The central concept behind diffusion models is to progressively corrupt data by adding noise over several steps, and then train a model to reverse this process, reconstructing the original data from pure noise.

+### 1.1.
+Forward and Reverse Diffusion process

 ## 2. Understanding diffusion model (take 1, ELBO Perspective)

+### 2.1.
+Variational Lower Bound

+### 2.2.
+Loss

+### 2.3.
+Predicting X_0, predicting noise, and predicting score.

-## 3. Understanding diffusion model (take 2, Tweedie Formula Perspective)
+## 3. Understanding diffusion model (take 2, SDE Perspective)

-## 4. Understanding diffusion model (take 3, SDE Perspective)